Hornets spoil Curry's homecoming again, beat Warriors in OT

 TIP INS

-Hornets: Coach Steve Clifford hopes to get Ball (ankle), Rozier (ankle) and Cody Martin (quad) back on the court soon, but offered no set timetable.
-Clifford said all three have participated in the last couple of shootarounds and are “getting closer.”
-Ball has yet to play this season.
+Hornets: Clifford hopes to get Ball (ankle), Rozier (ankle) and Cody Martin (quad) back on the court soon, but offered no set timetable.
+All three have participated in the last couple of shootarounds and are “getting closer.”

 UP NEXT